tprasadtp/ubuntu-post-install/docs/tasks.md

 - Install Static binaries

 This option will honor --autopilot and --simulate options as individual tasks would do if used with YAML.
-Lists mode does not support for selecting individiual tasks.
+Lists mode does not support for selecting individual tasks.

 ## AUTOPILOT Mode

-Setting `AUTOPILOT=true` or passing `--autopilot` will will skip all UI prompts and confirmations and run ALL In One.
+Setting `AUTOPILOT=true` or passing `--autopilot` will skip all UI prompts and confirmations and run ALL In One.

 This mode requires you to specify tasks to be run if using YAML config.
 Example snippet is given below.